example42/example42.github.io/_posts/2017-07-24-spec-testing-control-repo.md

 1. Acceptance Testing

 Lint tests check if the Puppet code follows the Puppet [style guide](https://docs.puppet.com/puppet/5.0/style_guide.html).
 Within unit tests we use [rspec-puppet](https://rspec-puppet.com).
-Rspec-puppet compiles a Pupept catalog in a sandbox and checks if the catalog is compiled successfully and contains all required resources.
+Rspec-puppet compiles a Puppet catalog in a sandbox and checks if the catalog is compiled successfully and contains all required resources.
 Acceptance tests are used to deploy a machine, apply the Puppet code and verify system settings.
 For acceptance testing we use [beaker](https://github.com/puppetlabs/beaker/wiki) which is a wrapper around [vagrant](https://www.vagrantup.com/) or [docker](https://www.vagrantup.com/) and [serverspec](http://serverspec.org/).

 Lint tests are easy to deploy and run.
 All you need is the following files: